ObjectModules/deploy/Mapping.md

 Here we make a mapping of the process from the *the hungry*:

-* Hungry will became an entry point.
+* Hungry will became an entry point
-* Food is what we need.
+* Food is what we need
-* Eat is the process.
+* Eat is the process
 * Exit point

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
 What we need to do?